-The U.K.'s Financial Conduct Authority ("FCA") opened an enforcement investigation against our U.K. subsidiary, Equifax Limited, in October 2017.
+The U.K.'s Financial Conduct Authority ("FCA") opened an enforcement investigation against our U.K. subsidiary, Equifax Limited, in October 2017 in connection with the 2017 cybersecurity incident.
 The investigation by the FCA has involved a number of information requirements and interviews.
-We continue to respond to the information requirements and are cooperating with the investigation.
+We have responded to the information requirements and continue to cooperate with the investigation.
+At this time, we are unable to predict the outcome of this FCA investigation, including whether the investigation will result in any action or proceeding against us.